JordanEmme/blog/content/posts/writing-a-chip8-emulator.md

 stack somewhere in memory instead, as there is enough dedicated space in it for such purposes.
 We chose not to, out of laziness.
-> 2. Instead of using a 64x32 array of bools to store the display state, we could use an array of 64 bits (unsigned) integers of size 32, if we were more conservative about memory.
+> 2. Instead of using a 64x32 array of bools to store the display state, we could use an array 32-bits (unsigned) integers of size 64, if we were more conservative about memory.
 We chose not to, for the same reason as in 1.
 > 3. Similar remark for the keypad which could just be a single 16 bit integer where each bit represents whether a key is up or down.
 In my case, I didn't